How to Use

 Large molluscum bumps can look inflamed and ugly but do not burst or pierce them.
 Instead dab a little Mollenol on each molluscum bump and, if you wish, use an adhesive bandage to cover and contain the pus.
 The molluscum pus carries the contagious virus which spreads the skin disease.

-Molluscum often appears in clusters on the torso, thighs or elsewhere.
+Molluscum clusters often appear on the torso, thighs or elsewhere.
 These clusters may have larger molluscum lesions surrounded by very small, pin-sized bumps.
 The small bumps are early stage molluscum.

 Apply a thin smear of Mollenol to the molluscum cluster.
 Do not rub in.
 Keep covered with clothing or a large adhesive bandage if possible.

-Treat molluscum on the face with Mollenol Sensitive twice a day.
+Molluscum on the face is treated with Mollenol Sensitive twice a day.
 Dab a little Mollenol Sensitive on individual molluscum bumps.
 Do not rub in.
 Be careful to avoid the eyes.

 Molluscum can lodge under the hair on the head, pubic hair and under armpit hair.
 Mollenol or Mollenol Sensitive can be applied frequently to molluscum bumps in these locations.
-Mollenol lotion is designed for hairy places.
+Mollenol lotion is easy to use on hairy places.

-People who suffer from eczema often get more molluscum lesions that last longer and eczema, dermatitis, and dry skin frequently appear with molluscum.
+Eczema and molluscum often appear together, with more molluscum lesions that last longer.
 Mollenol will soothe and moisturise the skin, reduce itching, and give relief to dermal inflammation associated with molluscum infection and atopic skin conditions.
 This minimizes scratching and limits the spread of the molluscum infection.

-If molluscum is not treated quickly it can become widespread covering large sections of the body with many lesions in various stages of growth.
+Extensive molluscum infection results if molluscum is not treated quickly, covering large sections of the body with many lesions in various stages of growth.
 The best approach is to treat the worst infected areas with Mollenol, working through the infection day by day.
 Practice good hygiene, use towels only once, use a hair dryer to thoroughly dry skin, and cover pus head molluscum.

 An apple cider vinegar wash can be helpful when molluscum infection is widespread.
 Wash over infected skin with apple cider vinegar daily, dry off, apply Mollenol.